What's Coming to Netflix in February 2022

 - Downfall: The Case Against Boeing (2022) N – A documentary looking into Boeing, the company that manufactures airplanes.

-- Rabbids Invasion Special: Mission to Mars (2022) N – Animated feature film based on the Ubisoft games.
+- Rabbids Invasion Special: Mission to Mars (2022) N – Animated feature special based on the Ubisoft games.

 - Space Force (Season 2) N – Steve Carrell returns for a second outing as the four-star general Mark Naird leads the newly created Space Force branch of the military.